GoneFishing7/play-set/README.md

 # Play Set!

-A set game for one player
+A set game for one player.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).